en_USEnglish

 Using the Builder interface

 The Builder interface allows developers to create views using an intuitive graphical interface, rather than having to write code manually.
-Developers can add views, controls and configure the properties of each graphical element directly in the Builder interface.
+Developers can add views, controls, and configure the properties of each graphical element directly in the Builder interface.

-Creating views and controls
+Creating Views and Controls

 Stock and outlet management

 Actions and outlets are mechanisms for creating interactions between views and code.
-Actions are methods that are triggered when the user performs an action, such as touching a button.
+Actions are methods that are triggered when the user performs an action, such as pressing a button.
 Outlets are properties that allow views to be accessed and manipulated from code.

 Functional programming